The Service, Maintenance and Repair of Plastic Extrusion Moulding Chillers

 A network of engineers around the UK and an overseas engineer for the commissioning of this kind of plant around the world.

-Friendly service and a no nonsense company that you can get on with easily.
+A friendly service and a no nonsense company that you can get on with easily.

 High quality personal protective equipment carried by each engineer.
 This means our engineers are fully capable of complying with your safety requirements.